michaelf364/07-project-01/readme.md

 # Quizzical

-This is a responsive website built to host a javascript quiz
+This is a responsive website built to host a quiz

 ### Technology Used